Creating Opportunity for Hard-Working Families

 To stay ahead of the curve and ensure long-term prosperity, we have enacted a comprehensive plan to develop our workforce.

 Targeted investments in our schools help students start thinking about their career choices as early as 6th grade.
 Investments in Dual Enrollment programs will help students achieve credit for high school graduation and get a head start on the associate or bachelor’s degree that is right for them.

 The Wisconsin Fast Forward program provides customized worker training in high-demand areas to help fill our workforce needs.
-And the state has a new labor management information system to track employment needs by region, helping to direct resources to meet specific workforce needs.
+And the state has a new labor management information system to track employment needs by region, helping to direct resources to meet specific workforce demands.

-Further, we eliminated the tax on health savings accounts.
-I believe that you do a better job of spending your hard-earned money than the government does.
+We believe that you do a better job of spending your hard-earned money than the government does.
 Looking ahead, we will continue to hold the line on taxes because keeping more money in the hands of taxpayers helps create more jobs and higher wages.

 Every child deserves access to a great education.

 Thanks to our Reform Dividend, we can invest in our priorities.
 In fact, our recent budget makes a historic investment in our schools to ensure that our children receive the education needed for a bright future.
 With our Act 10 reforms in place, these funds are more likely to be spent in the classroom.
 Wisconsin is in the Top 10 for high school graduation rates and ACT scores, and these investments will continue to bolster student success.

 My sons, Matt and Alex, went to great public schools in Wauwatosa – as did I in Delavan.
 Every family deserves access to a great education for their children at the public, charter, choice, private, virtual or home school that is right for them.

 To keep the cost of college affordable for students and working families, we froze tuition at all University of Wisconsin campuses six years in a row – the first multi-year tuition freeze in UW history.
 Needs-based financial assistance is also at an all-time high.